metablaster/WindowsFirewallRuleset/SECURITY.md

 portion of source code which leaks yours or someones else's personal information.\
 An example of security issue would be a firewall rule or portion of source code which let's an attacker compromise yours or someones else's system.\
+Security issue may also refer to system misconfiguration or loss of data.\
 A security or privacy issue may also be related to documentation in this repository such as outdated information or suggestions concerning security or privacy.